ravendb/docs/Documentation/5.2/Raven.Documentation.Pages/server/security/authentication/certificate-management.markdown

 Some developers need to provide partial access to a database that also contains sensitive data.
 One approach is to set up an [Extract, Transform, Load (ETL) task](../../../studio/database/tasks/ongoing-tasks/ravendb-etl-task):

-1. [Create](../../../studio/database/create-new-database/general-flow) a dedicated database which the public will be able to access.
+1. [Create](../../../studio/database/create-new-database/general-flow) a dedicated database that the public will be able to access.
 2. [Generate a client certificate](../../../server/security/authentication/certificate-management#generate-client-certificate) with "User" security clearance so that you can configure it to give access only to the dedicated, public-facing database.
 3. If the dedicated database is on a different cluster than the source database: (This is optional.
 If both databases are on the same cluster, skip to step 4.)